senchalabs/docs-i18n/guides/events/README.md

 Event listeners are called every time an event is fired, so you can continue hiding and showing the button for all eternity.

-## Config-driven events
+## Config-driven Events

-Most classes are reconfigurable at run time - e.g. you can change configurations like their height, width or content at any time and the Component will correctly update itself on screen.
-Many of these configuration changes trigger an event to be fired - for example 14 of Button's 24 events have names like {@link Ext.Button#event-widthchange widthchange}, {@link Ext.Button#event-hiddenchange hiddenchange} and {@link Ext.Button#event-centeredchange centeredchange}.
+Most classes are reconfigurable at run time, meaning that you can change their configurations such as height, width, or content at any time and the Component will correctly update itself on screen.
+Many of these configuration changes trigger the firing of an event - for example 14 of the Button's component 24 events have names such as {@link Ext.Button#event-widthchange widthchange}, {@link Ext.Button#event-hiddenchange hiddenchange} and {@link Ext.Button#event-centeredchange centeredchange}.

-This time our tap handler is just going to call this.setWidth() to set a random width on our button.
-Our {@link Ext.Button#event-widthchange widthchange} listener will immediately be informed of the change, along with the new and old width values:
+In the following example the tap handler calls this.setWidth() to set a random width on our button.
+The {@link Ext.Button#event-widthchange widthchange} listener is informed immediately of the change, along with the new and old width values:

     @example
     Ext.Viewport.add({